-- S primary support member spacing, in m, as defined in Section 4/2.2 - s stiffener spacing, in mm, as defined in Section 4/2.2
+S primary support member spacing, in m, as defined in Section

 For stiffeners having different primary support member spacing, S, and/or different pressure, P, at each side of the primary support member, the average load for the two sides is to be applied, e.g. vertical stiffeners at transverse bulkhead.